 - Pension or Social Security income that is to begin within the next 12 months.

-- Imputed income from HECM reverse mortgage proceeds.
-In other words, if the borrower has an available reverse mortgage line of credit after closing, it can be counted as hypothetical income using dissipation.
+- Imputed income from HECM proceeds available after closing.
+In other words, if you receive a lump sum or have a line of credit available after closing, these proceeds can be counted as hypothetical “income” using dissipation.

 The following compensating factors can be used to reach 100% of the residual income requirement, but cannot be combined with any others.
-These compensating factors can only be applied when the baseline residual income is at least 80%.
+These compensating factors can only be applied when the baseline residual income is at least 80% of the required threshold.

 - Income has not declined and all property charges have been paid directly by the borrower (no escrow accounts, for example) on time with no penalty for at least the last 24 months.